Rohini-232/Java-Code-Snippets/README.md

 56. Implement a program for longest sum of continuous subarray using Kadane's Algorithm
 57. Implement a program to check Array is Sorted or not
 58. Implement a program for second smallest and largest element in array
+59. Implement a program to remove duplicate from sorted array